Do semantic parts emerge in Convolutional Neural Networks?: PASCAL-Part emergence in CNNs

 Finally, we assist each of its filters by providing a bounding-box regression mechanism that refines its stimulus detections to each part class (sec.~\ref{sec:cnn:reg}) and we learn the optimal combination of filters for a part class using a GA (sec.~\ref{sec:cnn:GA}). \\

 {\it Evaluating settings.} We restrict the network inputs to ground-truth object bounding-boxes.
 More specifically, for each part class we look at the filter responses only inside the instances of its object class and ignore the background.
 For example, for \emph{cow-head} we only analyze \emph{cow} ground-truth bounding-boxes.
 Furthermore, before inputting a bounding-box to the network we follow the R-CNN pre-processing procedure~\citep{girshick14cvpr}, which includes adding a small amount of background context and warping to a fixed size.
 An example of an input bounding-box is shown in fig.~\ref{fig:cnn:overview}.
-These settings are designed to be favorable to the emergence of parts as we ignore image background that does not contain parts and, more importantly, we use object instances seen by AlexNet-Object during training.
+Finally, we intentionally evaluate on the \texttt{train} subset that was used to train the network (for object detection, without part annotations).
+These settings are designed to be favorable to the emergence of parts as we ignore image background that does not contain parts and use object instances seen by AlexNet-Object during training.